 Standalone package that depends on nothing and conflicts with nothing.
 You can use it to test basic installation, upgrading and uninstallation.

-to new.
+.
 Package-A version 2 should be listed in the "Check for

 updates" view.